 Students are eligible for just one fellowship sponsored by the Haas Center or a Haas Center-affiliated student group (i.e., SIG, CS Social Good, SENSA) in an academic year, including the summer quarter.

 To be eligible for a fellowship, students must maintain health insurance for the duration of service.

-Students are expected to begin their Undergraduate Fellowship experiences within the first two weeks of the spring quarter for a spring quarter fellowship, and by July 6, 2021 for a summer fellowship.
+Students selected to participate in the summer fellowships program are expected to begin service after the conclusion of spring quarter classes and final exams and no later than July 5, 2022.
 Students who wish to begin service outside of this window must meet with program staff to discuss alternatives.
 All fellows are required to work with their community partners at least 35 hours/week for nine consecutive weeks.

 Please note violations of Undergraduate Fellowship program policies are also violations of the Fundamental Standard and may be referred to the Office of Community Standards.

 Because the Undergraduate Fellowships Program is a service-learning program, the service work is only one of the expectations of fellows.
 Other program requirements include preparatory activities, debriefings, reporting, donor stewardship, and group reflection, which vary from fellowship to fellowship.

 Generally, stipends begin at $5,500.
 Additional financial aid is available to students who qualify, and aid eligibility is determined by the Financial Aid Office.
 Graduating seniors are not eligible for financial aid.